CoinMonkey/bitmonk-daemon/MN-INSTALL-GUIDE.md

 # 1. Register new VPS

-We recommend to register a new VPS at DigitOcean [cloud.digitalocean.com](https://m.do.co/c/9ba9ece23196o).
+We recommend you to register a new VPS at DigitOcean [cloud.digitalocean.com](https://m.do.co/c/9ba9ece23196o).

-  - Press green Create button (top right)
+  - Press green "Create" button (top right)
   - Choose Ubuntu 16.04.4 x64 (pay attention to the version, it's important)
   - Choose 1-2GM memory and 25+GB of space
   - Create it
-  - Check login and password for server at the e-mail.
-Save IP address, this is your {IPLinuxServer}
+  - Check login and password for server at e-mail.
+Save IP address, this is your *{IPLinuxServer}*

 # 2. Generate keys